keithgy/crispy-rotary-phone/README.md

 This project seeks to explore and enhance personal data analysis developments mainly focused on SQL, Excel, and Power BI on a retail grocery dataset.

 ## Tools Used
-- Excel Power Query for data cleaning, pivot analysis & forecasting
+- Excel Power Query for data cleaning, data transformation & pivot analysis
 - SQL for transformative data analytics
 - Power BI for interactive dashboards

 ## Key Insights
-- Built restocking alerts based on inventory thresholds
 - Visualized category-wise monthly sales trends
 - Reactive ABC Inventory Prioritisation
+- View best & worst performing products based on KPI for better-informed deicision making

 ## Files Included
 - `sql_queries/`: SQL scripts used for transformation and insights